EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

 Betancourt.
 Should we kill Stan Core?
 Delete or not to delete.
+Daniel.
+Non-safe use of external packages.
+Not good.
+Daniel.
+Additional projects on stan-dev.
+Should we have a process before adding things?
+There's a gelman organization that's a good candidate for projects that are just starting out.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,